canonical/craft-parts/docs/base/dump_plugin.rst

 directory, a remote repository, or a URL.
 Common use cases include:

 - Include static files like scripts or media from a local directory.
-- Download and unpack a pre-compiled proprietary software from a remote URL.
+- Download and unpack pre-compiled proprietary software from a remote URL.
 - Use git to clone a remote SDK, dataset, or model.